JoeHitchens/science/READ_ME.txt

 Created by Joe Hitchens, Sleepless Software, Inc. (2017)

-Open the cmd window (go to the Windows Start menu, and type "cmd" in the "Search programs and files" bar at the bottom.
-Double-click the "cmd" program it finds.
-At the prompt, navigate to C:\Users\Ewann.Berntson\science.
-Type "node jobd.js" then hit Enter.
-This will start the process.
-This window must remain open while you are analyzing data.

-If your job is not processing once you copy your job folder to the "start" folder (see README file in "jobs") check the cmd window and make sure the jobd.js is still running.
-If you find an error message and the prompt is at "Science," simply re-type "node jobd.js" and hit Enter, and your job should then process.

-Joe says:

-	The jobd.js (job daemon) was written to be running all the time, so there's no technical reason why it has to ever be stopped.
-If it crashes, you'll have to restart it of course.
+This program  was written to be running all the time, so there's no technical reason why it has to ever be stopped.
+It doesn't consume any resources on the computer unless it's actively processing a job.
+You can, however, start it when you're ready to use it and stop it afterward if you like.

-	The idea was that the daemon is always just sitting there waiting for people to give it a job to do.
+The idea was that the daemon is always just sitting there waiting for people to give it a job to do so it's not necessary to alway stop/start it, you just drop jobs into the hopper at will and the results pop out the other end.

-	Also, it should be possible to just double-click on the jobd.bat file to open a cmd window and start the daemon.
+To start the program, it should be possible to just double-click on the jobd.bat file.
+This should open a cmd window and start the daemon.
+Leave the cmd window open as long as there are jobs in the "working" folder.